Venison Meatloaf

 • Onion and garlic.
 Two non-negotiable savory aromatics.

 • Ketchup.
 Adds moisture and a sweet, tangy flavor.
-If I’m watching the my sugar content, I sometimes use sugar free ketchup.
+If I’m watching my sugar content, I sometimes use sugar free ketchup.

 • Parsley.
 For a touch of fresh, aromatic flavor.